kej715/DtCyber/NOS2.8.7/README.md

 ### <a id="network"></a>[NETWORK]
 Defines site-specific routing information and parameters related to data communication and networking.
-The configuration of various NOS 2.8.7 data communication subsystems derives from this section.
+The configuration and operation of various NOS 2.8.7 data communication subsystems derives from this section.
 This includes:

+- **CRS**.
+Configuration information for the `Cray Station` interface.
+- **HASP**.
+Information about mainframes to which NOS 2.8.7 can connect using IBM's `HASP` data communication protocol.
 - **Host ID**.
 The identifier of the local NOS 2.8.7 host.
+- **NJE**.
+Information defining private routes in a network of mainframes interconnected by IBM's `NJE` (Network Job Entry) data communication protocol.
 - **RHP**.
 Information defining the topology of a network of mainframes running NOS 2.8.7 and interconnected by Control Data's `RHP` (Remote Host Products) data communication protocols.
-- **NJE**.
-Information defining private routes in a network of mainframes interconnected by IBM's `NJE` (Network Job Entry) data communication protocol.
-- **HASP**.
-Information about mainframes to which NOS 2.8.7 can connect using IBM's `HASP` data communication protocol.
 - **SMTP**.
 Information about e-mail destinations that can be reached using the TCP/IP `Simple Mail Transfer Protocol`.
-- **CRS**.
-Configuration information for the `Cray Station` interface.
+- **STK**.
+Information about the StorageTek 4400 cartridge tape server.
+- **TAP**.
+Declaration of a TAP network adapter interface used by the host computer to support *DtCyber's* data communication.

 Example: